aslamfaleel/aslamfaleel/README.md

 ## Hi there 👋

 I am Aslam from Canada, an Accountant aspiring to become a Data Engineer.
 I am currently pursuing learning Python and SQL.
-I also enjoy creating dashboards in PowerBI and creating business focused dashboards in general.
+I also enjoy creating business focused dashboards in PowerBI.